abayomi185/currys-pc-order-bot/README.md

 ### Getting Started

-To use the bot, confirm that you have chrome, python-pip.
+To use the bot, confirm that you have chrome and python-pip.
 It would be ideal to install virtualenv or similar too.

 Install the python dependencies using:
 ```pip install -r requirements.txt```